 The rationale for and design of controlled clinical trials as we know them today developed during the first half of the 20th century.
 The use of alternation to generate similar treatment comparison groups was adopted in several countries at the beginning of the century, notably in India and the United States (Chalmers et al. 2011), and the importance of concealing allocation schedules to prevent foreknowledge of allocations and biased inclusion or exclusion became recognised in the 1940s (Chalmers 2010).
-The need to reduce biased assessment of treatment outcomes by using blinded outcome assessment and placebos increased during the 1930s and 1940s (Kaptchuk 2011; Podolsky 2019), as did the application of statistical methods to assess the results of controlled trials (Matthews 2019).
+The need to reduce biased assessment of treatment outcomes by using blinded outcome assessment and placebos increased during the 1930s and 1940s (Kaptchuk 2011; Podolsky 2019), as did the application of statistical methods to assess the results of controlled trials (Matthews 2020, Part 1 and Part 2).

 Although there had been gradual adoption of these principles during the 1920s and 1930s – see, for example, Sinton (1926) in relation to the assessment of antimalarial treatments, and Bullowa (1928) on serum treatment of lobar pneumonia – the only book-length treatment of methodological issues in clinical trials of which we are aware was Martini’s Methodenlehre der Therapeutischen Untersuchung [Methodological principles for therapeutic investigations], published in German in 1932 (Martini 1932; Stoll 2004).

 Five years later, the British medical statistician Austin Bradford Hill published Principles of Medical Statistics (Hill 1937; Farewell and Johnson 2011).
-Although the concluding chapter of his book contains a 5-page section entitled The Problems of Clinical Trials, it was not until the early 1950s that Hill published methodologically-focused articles entitled The Clinical Trial in the British Medical Bulletin (Hill 1951) and the New England Journal of Medicine (Hill 1952); and as not until the sixth edition of his book that he introduced a separate chapter entitled Clinical Trials (Hill 1955).
+Although the concluding chapter of his book contains a 5-page section entitled The Problems of Clinical Trials, it was not until the early 1950s that Hill published methodologically-focused articles entitled The Clinical Trial in the British Medical Bulletin (Hill 1951) and the New England Journal of Medicine (Hill 1952); and it was not until the sixth edition of his book that he introduced a separate chapter entitled Clinical Trials (Hill 1955).
 From the mid-1950s onwards, books and symposia proceedings on clinical trials began to appear (Johnson 2019).

 The chapter on ‘Therapeutic Trials on Man’ in Gaddum’s Pharmacology